InfraKiwi/kiwi-provider/docs/core/README.md

 # Architecture

-`10infra-config` is a pull-based configuration management system, which works in 3 phases:
+`10infra-config` is a pull-based task execution system, which works in 3 phases:

 1. **Local development**: users create [recipes] and [test] them, assigning to them the [hosts](./inventory.md) they're supposed to run on.
 2. **Compilation**: recipes are packed together and "compiled" e.g. through a CI process, creating a finished and complete archive of [assets] that can be released.